 - In a construction area that was not properly signed

-In Florida, these types of accidents are extremely common, due to the metropolitan nature of the city.
-There always seems to be some road that is undergoing construction or expansion, and this can lead to severe, if not fatal, injuries to pedestrians.
+In Florida, these types of accidents are prevalent due to the metropolitan nature of the city.
+There always seems to be some road undergoing construction or expansion, which can lead to severe, if not fatal, injuries to pedestrians.
 Special procedures are involved in filing a claim against the city or state government and often include shorter time limits to present the case.
-The government may be held liable for the accident and the value of your damages could be equal to or more than $200K, but the most that you can get is still $200K.
+The government may be held liable for the accident, and the value of your damages could be equal to or more than $200K, but the most that you can get is still $200K.